St. Denis and Companions

 A missionary bishop is beheaded and the Church’s eldest daughter thrives

 Therapod, Spinosaurus, Ornithopod, Ceratopsid, Triceratops.
 Creatures with strange names from long ago with three toes, sharp protruding vertebrae, duck heads, three horns and jaws that crushed like the serrated walls of a trash compactor.
 A cephalophore?
-A neologism for another creature from long ago—a martyr who carries his own head after being decapitated.
-Today’s saint, Denis, is the most well known cephalophore.
-He displayed his own head in his arms like a soldier might point to his battle scars to prove his valor.
-An early medieval tradition states that Saint Denis, the first bishop of Paris, after being beheaded, preached a sermon on forgiving his assassins from the mouth of his own severed head while walking seven miles from his execution site to his grave.
+A theological neologism for another creature from long ago—a martyr who carries his own head after being decapitated.
+Today’s saint, Denis, is the most well-known cephalophore.
+He cradled his own head in his arms as proof of his sacrifice, much like a soldier might point to his battle scars to prove his valor.
+An early medieval tradition states that Saint Denis, the first Bishop of Paris, after being beheaded, preached a sermon on forgiving his assassins from the mouth of his own severed head while walking seven miles from his execution site to his grave.
 This legend is, historically, as flimsy as tissue paper, but theologically as solid as granite.

 The form of capital punishment speaks, consciously or unconsciously, to the crime being punished.
 The heretic is burned, like his books, his flesh melting in the fires which replicate on earth those waiting for him in eternal damnation for having led the faithful astray.
-Similarly, every false clause, sentence, and paragraph of his books must float into the air as cinders, never to mislead again.
+Every false clause, sentence, and paragraph of the heretic’s books must float into the air as cinders, never to mislead again.
 Death by drowning during the Reformation killed those who rejected or taught falsehoods concerning the saving waters of baptism.
-Hanging, a firing squad, lethal injection, suicide by jumping, the electric chair: all convey something subtle by the manner in which they extinguish life.
+Hanging, a firing squad, lethal injection, suicide by jumping, the electric chair: all convey subtle meaning via the manner in which they extinguish life.

 Decapitation is the purest form of capital punishment, caput being Latin for “head.”
 The decapitation of a bishop, in particular, was meant to separate the head of the Church from its body, leaving the ship without its pilot.
-Saint John the Baptist, Saint Paul, Saint Cyprian, Pope Saint Sixtus II, were all beheaded.
+Saint John the Baptist, Saint Paul, Saint Cyprian, Pope Saint Sixtus II, were all Christian leaders and were all beheaded.
 The legend of Saint Denis is fanciful but profound.
-It understands the significance of decapitation and responds to it.
-Denis’ head is cleaved but still united.
+The story captures the meaning of decapitation and responds to it.
+Bishop Denis’ head is cleaved from his body but still united to it.
 Christ’s head can never be separated from His body the Church.
-Christ is one, head and body, and every bishop embodies the fullness of Christ’s priestly ministry to teach, govern, and sanctify the people of God.
-The shepherd will always pastor the flock.
-The head will never abandon its members.
+Christ is one, head and body, and every bishop stands in Christ’s stead to exercise the fullness of Christ’s priestly ministry to teach, govern, and sanctify the people of God.
+A shepherd always pastors a flock, a pilot always helms a ship, and a bishop always—always—fathers a diocese.
+The bishop images Christ the head to the earthly members of Christ’s body.

 Saint Denis and companions, you died in the mission fields of the Church’s eldest daughter, France.
 Your blood spilled long ago so that our blood would not spill today.
 We thank you for your witness and ask your intercession to make us fearless like you.